itstimiking/ominira/README.md

     percel index.pug

-The open browser and go to http://localhost:1234
+Then open browser and go to http://localhost:1234